whoisdsmith/BOOKMRKS-MTHRFCKR-II/Search/OSINT Search.md

 ---

-## OSINT Search
+### OSINT Search

 ![](https://repository-images.githubusercontent.com/238759348/48f53900-830f-11ea-9018-258563791a08)

-[GitHub - citcheese/ODBParser: OSINT tool to search, parse and dump only the open Elasticsearch and MongoDB directories that have the data you care about exposing](https://github.com/citcheese/ODBParser) - OSINT tool to search, parse and dump only the open Elasticsearch and MongoDB directories that have the data you care about exposing - GitHub - citcheese/ODBParser: OSINT tool to search, parse and d...
+[GitHub - citcheese/ODBParser: OSINT tool to search, parse and dump only the open Elasticsearch and MongoDB directories that have the data you care about exposing](https://github.com/citcheese/ODBParser) - OSINT tool to search, parse and dump only the open Elasticsearch and MongoDB directories that have the data you care about exposing - GitHub - citcheese/ODBParser: OSINT tool to search, parse and d…

 2022-10-03T05:06:16.000Z